Mabi19/spaceshot/README.md

 - Hold Alt or Space to move the selection instead of resizing it

 ## Building
 You will need a C23-capable compiler and [Meson](https://mesonbuild.com).
+GCC 15 or Clang 19 should work (except that building is broken right now because of reasons)
 Dependencies:
 - cairo
 - libpng